halefcobn/Aselsan-Stock-Analysis/README.md

 # Aselsan-Stock-Analysis.

 The purpose of this project is to figure out the detailed of stock priceses of Aselsan.
-By this project, people can take he useful results for thir works.
+Because of this project, people can use data and the code, or  they can benefit from the useful outcomes for their works.

 # Dataset and Details

 The dataset including data from 2017 to 2022 was taken in Kaggle.
 The link : https://www.kaggle.com/datasets/zlemglsmklkaya/aselsan-stock-prices-20172022